 A vague thought that had been floating in the back of Kanna’s mind fully connected just then.
 “Is Porter Goda…?”
 Kanna stopped, unsure if she should ask.
 “Was Porter Goda ever a priestess?
 I know that she used to work at the monastery in…Samma Valley, I think?”

 But the priestess seemed amused by the question.
-“Perhaps that was the intention of her parents when they sent her there, that she might warm up to the priesthood and make them proud; but no, Goda Brahm has never been a priestess.
+“Perhaps that was the intention of her parents when they sent her there, that she might warm up to the clergy and make them proud; but no, Goda Brahm has never been a priestess.
 I think if she had ever tried to be initiated, the Goddess herself would have struck her down with a bolt of lightning.”

 “I think I know from where she might have stolen it, a long time ago—but it’s best if I focus on the present moment, or else even this will bring me towards ungodly thoughts.”

 Priestess Rem regarded her with a sad smile.
 “Because I am a poor example of a priestess, even if it is only today that I’ve realized it.
-A priestess isn’t supposed to ever hold a grudge.”
+A priestess isn’t ever supposed to hold a grudge.”
 She looked up at the Goddess before them.
 “I thought I was righteous, but I have been humbled.
 If I had half the honor that I pretend I have, I would defrock myself right now in front of you, and fall on the floor begging the Goddess for forgiveness.”

 “But why?”